How To Save Your Medical Practice Money And Increase Productivity

 1. Automate Your Answering Machine

 Implementing a “virtual receptionist” into your practice could be a great way to save money.
-When you have an automated answering service, you won’t have to invest in costly expenses like salary, benefits, paid time off and more required for an employee.
-Not to mention, a receptionist can’t be available 24/7 every day of the year, which means you probably are paying for some type of automated system already.
+With an automated answering service, you won’t have to invest in costly expenses like salary, benefits, paid time off, and more, which are required for an employee.
+Not to mention, a receptionist can’t be available 24/7 every day of the year, so you probably already already paying for some automated system.

 Additionally, you won’t have to worry about sounding professional on the phone or calls going to the wrong department.
 An answering service is customizable, too, so you can make it work for your practice’s individual needs.